sabaton-rs/sabaton-mw/src/doc/doc.md

-# <div style="color:red"> Creating a sabaton node and publishing a simple topic from the vehicle-signal crate </div>
+# <div style="color:red"> Creating a sabaton node and publishing a topic from the vehicle-signal crate </div>
 This document will help you to create a sabaton Node and publish a sample topic from a vehicle-signal crate.